BFSSI-Bioinformatics-Lab/tds-dietary-exposure-tool/README.md

 For local development, execute `./bin/run-local.sh` to initiate the application on localhost:8888.
 This script is essential for correctly serving static data files (CSVs).

-If protected data is added to the application, the hosting of the application must be moved over to HRE.
-In such case a GitHub repository should still be maintained for local development, and its code and can be pulled down to a HC laptop, and pushed to a new repository on a HC GitLab server for deployment.
+If protected data is added to the application, the hosting of the application must be moved over to a protected environment such as HRE.
+In such case a GitHub repository should still be maintained (made private) for local development, and its code and can be pulled down to a HC laptop, and pushed to a new repository on a HC GitLab server for deployment.